Vietnam jails 2 ex-police generals for role in gambling ring

-HANOI, Vietnam (AP) — A court in northern Vietnam has jailed two former police generals for protecting a multimillion-dollar online gambling ring as the Communist government steps up its crackdown on graft.
+HANOI, Vietnam (AP) — A court in northern Vietnam on Friday jailed two former police generals for protecting a multimillion-dollar online gambling ring as the Communist government steps up its crackdown on graft.

 Former national police chief Phan Van Vinh and former head of hi-tech crimes police department Nguyen Thanh Hoa were sentenced to nine and 10 years respectively after being convicted of abuse of power at the end of the three-week trial by the People’s Court in Phu Tho province.

-Two gambling ring leaders were sentenced to 10 and five years for organizing gambling and money laundering.
+Two gambling ring leaders, Nguyen Van Duong, former chairman of the private company CNC, and Phan San Nam, former chairman of VTC Online joint stock company, were sentenced to 10 and five years respectively for organizing gambling and money laundering.

-They were among 92 defendants involved in the case in which some $425 million was gambled online.
+The ring had operated from April 2015 until it was broken up in August last year with some $425 million having been gambled online.
+The ring made $200 million in illegal profits, according to the government.

 Most Read Nation & World Stories